dezmediah/thatstrangesensation/index.md

 <p>**</p>

-<p>A couple hours later A is in her house, in her bed, behind the mosquito net.
+<p>A couple hours later A is in her house, in her bed, inside the mosquito net.
 Her headache has faded and she feels fine.
 The storm has passed away, leaving behind thin, shifting, planes of air.
 She’s reading a dense, poetic book about water and how to interpret it.
 She’s enjoying the language, but can’t process much meaning from it.
 She puts the book down and looks at her nightstand.
 Two pregnancy tests rest there, staring up at her with two blank eyes.
 No results.</p>

 <p><em>How is this possible?</em></p>